Why Food Is Important for Child Development

 Limit processed snacks

 Convenience snacks are tempting but can crowd out healthier foods.
-Keep fresh fruit, cut-up veggies, nuts (if safe), and yogurt ready to grab.
+Keep fresh fruit, cut-up vegetables, yogurt, cheese, hummus, boiled eggs, and whole-grain options ready to grab.
 Setting regular snack times helps prevent constant grazing and keeps kids hungry enough to enjoy main meals.

 Be patient with picky eaters

 Many children go through picky phases.
-Don’t panic if your child suddenly refuses a food they used to love.
+Do not panic if your child suddenly refuses a food they used to love.
 Keep offering small amounts without pressure.
-Sometimes it takes many gentle tries before a new flavor is accepted.
+According to CDC guidance on picky eating, it may take repeated exposure before a young child accepts a new food, so calm consistency matters more than forcing bites.

 Illustration of healthy food groups for children